Leodeng5/FetchHiringApp/README.md

 Architecture
 ----------------
-## Network
+### Network
 ApiService.kt
 - Responsible for data retrieval from the API.
 ItemRepository.kt
 - Provides a clean API for the ViewModel to fetch and manage data.

-## Model
+### Model
 Item.kt
 - Data class that represents an item: id, listId, name.
 ItemGroup.kt
 - Data class that represents a group of items: listId, items.

-## ViewModel
+### ViewModel
 ItemViewModel.kt
-- Manages items state for the UI.
+- Manages uiState for the ItemsScreen to observe.

--
-## View
+### View
 Android Compose Tree
-MainActivity
+- MainActivity
   - FetchAppTheme
       - ItemsScreen
           - ItemGroupListView
               - LazyColumn of ItemGroupView
                   - ItemGroupHeader
                   - Column of Item